 Time After Time

-Those of us who have been on the Internet for over three years, unless comatose, will see the same scams repeat themselves like cabbage.
+Those who have been on the Internet even for under four years, unless comatose, will see the same scams repeat themselves like cabbage.

 No matter how one warns another, no matter how many articles are written, people continue to fall for the same trick.

-Having been on Hubpages the better part of seven years, the paradigms have been exposed in so many articles that there could be a category; 'Writing Sites That Rip Off users", which would be quite busy.
+Having been on Hubpages the better part of eleven years, the paradigms have been exposed in so many articles that there should be a category; 'Writing Sites That Rip Off Users", which would be quite busy.

 What is so remarkable is that despite the warnings, despite the revelation of the basic pattern, in article after article, people will still tumble into the Scam.

 Users who know nothing about the so-called writing site will tout it, defend it, make all sorts of 'guarantees' when they have absolutely no control over the site they are promoting.